 Before I go into my review of the Garmin HRM chest strap, I’ll share why I personally use a HR monitor.
 The primary reason is to keep me accountable during all my training runs and races.
 Specifically, the monitor tells me if I’m running my “recovery runs” or “easy runs” too fast or hard, it also lets me know if I’m training at the right intensity level during my tempo or VO2 max runs and finally during races it keeps me in check on how fast I should be running especially in the first half of the race.

 Case Study #2 – Half Marathon: I recently ran a half marathon and again used my trusty Garmin Heart Rate Monitor to monitor my HR ranges during the race.
 For the first 8 miles, I kept my HR below 180 (For my age, this was the upper end of Lactate Threshold), then for the final 5 miles, I picked up the pace, slowly at first and then aggressively towards the end when it was clear I still had some good fuel in the tank.
-While I think I’m definitely leaving a bit of energy still on the table by maintaining a HR range during races, I don’t think it’s a lot and I’d rather continue to adjust my paces at my discretion vs. having no choice in the matter and potentially blowing up in the race.
+While I think I’m definitely leaving a bit of energy still on the table by maintaining a HR range during races, I don’t think it was a lot and I’d rather continue to adjust my paces at my discretion during the race vs. having no choice in the matter and potentially blowing up in the race.
 I may experiment a bit more with my HR ranges in my next race.
 Either way, running by HR likely puts a floor on the downside of race performance, assuming everything else works out.
 In my opinion, this doesn’t cap the upside too much since you’re still attempting to hit your target pace but adjusting if you’re exerting too much effort.

 Garmin Heart Rate Monitor Review